 Richard Nye is a composer and teacher living in the UK.
-His instrumental and choral works have been performed throughout the world, recorded on CD and published.
+His instrumental and choral works have been performed throughout the world, recorded and published.

 His first published work, Three Pyrotechnics for Solo Clarinet (1993 - pub.
 Cascade Music Publishing) is now included as part of the Trinity College Advanced Clarinet repertoire.

 Richard was a chorister at Gloucester Cathedral and began composing at a young age.
-Guided by the Cheltenham-based composer Tony Hewitt-Jones whilst he was still at school, he later went on to study music in London.
-He received his South Bank debut with 8 'til Late (8 hands on 2 pianos) performed at the South Bank Centre in 2001 by Piano 40, whilst living on the Isles of Scilly.
+Guided by the Cheltenham-based composer Tony Hewitt-Jones whilst he was still at school, he later went on to study music in London, receiing his South Bank debut with 8 'til Late (8 hands on 2 pianos) performed at the South Bank Centre in 2001 by Piano 40.
 The work was later released on CD by Regent Records and his multi-hand piano works have been performed in the United States, Europe and Asia.

 Richard continues to combine experimental works such as Underworld performed at the University of Bremen in 2014 by Juan María Solare, with contemporary choral and instrumental compositions.

-New works have included 3 Advent Antiphons for SATB, organ and hand chimes which was performed in Wimborne Minster in December 2014 and Tronow, a new 8 hands on 2 pianos piece that received a first performance at the South Bank Centre in 2018, the score for the short audiobook story The Silence of Snow and two new anthems for SATB.
-His Missa Brevis was performed on the opening Sunday of the 2018 London Festival of Contemporary Church Music and will be published by Banks Music Publications.
+New projects have included Tronow, a new 8 hands on 2 pianos piece that received a first performance at the South Bank Centre in 2018, the score for the short audiobook story The Silence of Snow and two new anthems for SATB.
+His Missa Brevis was featured at the 2018 London Festival of Contemporary Church Music and is to be published by Banks Music Publishing.